freedomofpress/securedrop-protocol/README.md

  4. *Journalist* for every attachment *Chunk*
      - *Journalist* fetches the encrypted *Chunk* *f<sup>m</sup>* from *Server* using `file_id`
      - *Journalist* decrypts *f<sup>m</sup>* using *s<sup>m</sup>* *u = D(s<sup>m</sup>, f<sup>m</sup>)*
-     - *Journalist* join *Chunks* according to medatata and saves back the original files
+     - *Journalist* join *Chunks* according to metadata and saves back the original files
  5. *Journalist* reads the message *m*
  6. *Journalist* may delete the message from the *Server* using `message_id`